celol/celol.github.io/content/posts/Lecture3-DarkPatterns.md

 Basically, we are told that a partner from the marketplace is offering us a 15€ cashback on our order.
 The tick box to get it is already clicked and we are kind of comforted by the fact this is offer by an "official" partner of the website.
 But things get dodgy if you don't untick that box.

 First dodgy thing is that you are going to get redirected to an off-party website.
-You could think that this may be normal at first, but if you pay close attention to the smalls Conditions&Terms, you will notice that you are actually subscribing to a completely unrelated service for which you will pay more than twice the amount you're getting refunded, per month.
+You could think that this may be normal at first, but if you pay close attention to the smalls Conditions & Terms, you will notice that you are actually subscribing to a completely unrelated service for which you will pay more than twice the amount you're getting refunded, per month.
 You have actually clicked on an ad and were nearly ripped off of some precious money.

 Several french websites have already been sued for these practices, but they claim that they cannot entirely control ads and it is the responsibility of the customer to check for what he's going to subscribe to.
 The main problem about this is the fact that the ad is using the website fame to claim credibility for itself.
 If carefree people don't thoroughly pay attention they will definetly loose money.